 The following curriculum teaches you how to play flute.
 Moreover, flute for beginners to advanced will develop a solid foundation from this guide.
 First, Curriculum I contains mainstays of flute literature that are in the public domain – you don’t need to buy these.
 We include links where available.
 Second, Curriculum II contains excellent works that may only be available for sale at a music store or online.
 This will guide you how to play flute through the most standard works.
 You may Substitute as needed.
 It is important to stick with studies once chosen and not jump around.
 As always, work with a qualified teacher to help you travel through this curriculum.
-Additionally, free music scores can be found online.

 How to Practice

 1. Set Your Intention